July 16-17, 2015

-For Career Counselors, Career Development Facilitators and Instructors, Educators, Career Center Staff, Advisors... virtually anyone involved in career development or career
+For Career Counselors, Career Development Facilitators and Instructors, Educators, Career Center Staff, advisors... virtually anyone involved in career development or career and workforce readiness.

 Join us this summer for professional development workshops delivered on the University of Wisconsin-Madison campus.
 Here's your opportunity to network with colleagues and receive quality professional development training.
 Credit in the form of a Certificate of Attendance will be given which can be used to verify hours.
 CEUs ($15 fee payable on site) and NBCC credit are also available.

 Workshop 1: Interviewing Techniques Based on Positive Psychology and Strength–Based Approaches

 Thursday, July 16, 9:00 am - 3:30 pm

 During this workshop, participants will learn how to structure interviews to focus on strengths and virtues which enable individuals to increase their self-esteem and help their communities to thrive.
 Lectures, discussion, and experiential exercises will be used to teach these interviewing techniques.

 Presented by Don Schutt, Ph.D., University of Wisconsin, and Kathy Eidsmoe, CESA #1, Pewaukee, Wisconsin

 Workshop 2: An Introduction to Motivational Interviewing (MI)

 Friday, July 17, 9:00 am - 3:30 pm